 Before delving headfirst into Havana’s legendary nightlife, spend the rest of the afternoon people watching at the Malecón.
 The seawall’s coastal views and carefree atmosphere make it one of the best places to go in Cuba.

 A ride in an American classic car is a must when in Cuba.
 Take this 2-hour ride through the streets of Centro Habana, Vedado and Miramar before heading to the famous Hotel Nacional for a sunset cocktail.
 Cuba in style!

-Spend 4 nights in Cuba's capital Havana before heading to the white sandy beaches of Varadero: The Culture and Beaches of Cuba trip is the ideal sample for those wanting to taste Cuban life in the capital before relaxing on the beach.
+Spend 4 nights in Cuba's capital Havana before heading to the white sandy beaches of Varadero:

 Explore the region on an e-bike: discover tobacco plantations, stop en-route to chat with the ever-friendly locals and visit a cave that has since turned into a night club.